Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 | Annual (~23% off) | $88/month | $1,056/year |

 Enterprise provides dedicated support and custom integrations for larger firms.
 Uku’s in-house development team can create country-specific features and custom software integrations for clients with 50+ users.
-At the top plan, Uku’s pricing remains straightforward at $88 per member yearly billed — no $150 base + module-calculation that Canopy growing-firm pricing requires.
+At the top plan, Uku’s pricing remains straightforward at $88 per member yearly billed — well under Canopy’s Premium tier ($149/user/month) before Canopy’s own custom-quoted Enterprise tier even enters the conversation.
 Note that assisted import is available across all plans, not just Enterprise.

 “Processing loans for our clients takes less time than ever before.”